 - IV.
 Prerequisites

-- COMP110 (C or better) or permission of the Department of Language and Literature, based on the writing samples
+- COMP110 (C or better) or Writing Placement Test score of 9 or permission of the Department of Language and Literature, based on the writing samples

 - V. Other Pertinent Information

 - Class size is limited to fifteen.
 All composition courses have a minimum requirement of 5,000 words in formal writing assignments.

 - This course is a seminar-type exploration of creative writing techniques with emphasis on writing and criticism of student writing.
 Work from literary tradition will be studied as models and inspiration for the students' own literary efforts.
 Assignments will enable students to express and develop their creative skills.

 - VII.
 Required Course Content and Direction